Shenandoah SOTA Summits and Xrays

 All in all, I did manage to activate two SOTA sites.
 Once I am healed back up, I will be back on the summits calling CQ.

 I always like to look back and see what I could have improved on the trip:

 - The SOTA mast lacks a point of attachment on the top mast section.
 I improvised with a rubber band attached to the end of my antenna.
 This provided enough friction to prevent sliding and worked as an excellent attachment point.

-- When injured, the best course of action to sit down, examine your site of injury and collect your thoughts.
-When someone you are with is injured, it much easier to have that disconnect where you can guide them in a safe manner.
-When your injured and solo, your focus becomes narrow and it is hard often to the see the whole picture.
-Honestly, I thought it was a minor injury but once I got home I realized it was more severe that I originally thought.
+- When injured, the best course of action is to sit down, examine your site of injury and collect your thoughts.
+When someone you are with is injured, it is much easier to have that disconnect where you can guide them in a safe manner.
+When you are injured and by yourself, your focus becomes narrow and it is hard often to the see the whole picture.
+Honestly, I thought it was a minor injury but once I got home I realized it was more severe than I originally thought.